LazyNeko1/dblfaq/docs/index.rst

     We don't want that.
 We want the server to be mad :)

+    Fix: no fix.
+You're fine.
    1xx

     Something happened, but we dont know what.

+    Fix: I dont know how to fix it.

 Is pinging the @Moderators role allowed?
 -----